 Students in the MUP program engage with communities in a variety of ways – through workshops and studios, internships and summer opportunities, student groups, volunteering, and elective classes.

 Workshops and Studios

 2nd Semester Core Planning Studio engages with real world planning problems.
-Since spring 2013 the studio has focused on working on a real world problem in a diverse community working in local gateway cities and older neighborhoods including Malden, Chelsea, Revere, Quincy, and East Boston.
+Since spring 2013 the studio has focused on working on a real world problem in a diverse community working in local gateway cities and older neighborhoods including Malden, Chelsea, Revere, Quincy, East Boston, and Lowell.

 Option studios and theses also frequently do practical work.

 The Community Service Fellowship Program provides opportunities for students to extend their design education through direct involvement with projects that address public needs and community concerns at the local level.

 The International Community Service Fellowship Program helps GSD students travel to overseas destinations to perform community service throughout the year, in projects of varying durations.

 The Joint Center for Housing Studies Fellowships provide students an opportunity to study housing related topics with practical applications.

 The South Asia Initiative offers funding for students to conduct research, perform fieldwork, participate in internships, and pursue study of South Asian languages.
 Similar opportunities are available through the David Rockefeller Center for Latin American Studies and the Harvard University Center for African Studies.
 Other internships are available in Boston and beyond though programs across the Harvard campus and advertised through the GSD’s Career Services office.